senseioku/bamhome/replit.md

-✓ Enhanced community-driven messaging throughout all sections ✓ Fixed Vercel deployment configuration (resolved functions/builds conflict) ✓ Resolved Vercel runtime error by using proper @vercel/node and @vercel/static builders ✓ Confirmed production build success with all assets properly included ✓ Created comprehensive deployment guide for Vercel production deployment ✓ Updated .vercelignore to preserve DEPLOYMENT.md in production
+✓ Enhanced community-driven messaging throughout all sections ✓ Fixed Vercel deployment configuration (resolved functions/builds conflict) ✓ Resolved Vercel runtime error by using proper @vercel/node and @vercel/static builders ✓ Fixed 404 error by switching to @vercel/static-build for optimal SPA deployment ✓ Simplified deployment configuration for better performance and reliability ✓ Confirmed production build success with BAM Token logo and all assets properly included ✓ Created comprehensive deployment guide for Vercel production deployment ✓ Updated .vercelignore to preserve DEPLOYMENT.md in production